dougeby/IntuneDocs/intune/device-enrollment.md

 - [Enroll iOS devices with Configurator and Setup Assistant](apple-configurator-setup-assistant-enroll-ios.md)

 ### USB-Direct
 For direct enrollment, the admin must enroll each device manually by creating an enrollment policy and exporting it to Apple Configurator.
 USB-connected, corporate-owned devices are enrolled directly and don't require a wipe.
 Devices are managed as user-less devices.
-They are not locked or supervised and cannot support Conditional Access, jailbreak detection, or mobile application management.
+They're not locked or supervised and can't support Conditional Access, jailbreak detection, or mobile application management.

 To learn more about iOS enrollment, see: